net-zero-dri/net-zero-dri.github.io/_posts/2022-11-03-behaviour-survey.md

 All of your responses will be completely anonymous, and you will not be asked to provide any identifiable information.

-The deadline for completing the survey is Wednesday 23 November 2022.
+The deadline for completing the survey is Friday 9 December 2022.
 [Take part here](https://edgehillpsychology.eu.qualtrics.com/jfe/form/SV_erqaYxB9f2Y7bXU).